We have suggestions to help you stay comfortable while conserving energy, no matter what the season.

 - Use fans instead of the central air conditioning unit whenever possible.
 Individual fans cost about 90 percent less to operate.

 - Adjust ceiling fans to turn counter-clockwise in the summer.
-(Usually this means that the switch on the fan should be in the "down" position.)
+Usually this means that the switch on the fan should be in the "down" position.

 - Turn off unnecessary lights.

 - Prepare cold meals such as salads and sandwiches.
 Cook hot meals only late in the evening, when it's cooler.
+Or put your grill to work.
+Check out our Peak Hour Cooking Tips videos for quick and easy cooking shortcuts.

 - If you have a refrigerator or freezer in your garage that isn't full, consider getting rid of it.
 These appliances tend to be older and hog energy.